codelibs/fess-docs/en/13.16/admin/upgrade-guide.rst

 ---------

 Type /admin/upgrade/ to URL after logging in as admin user.
-Select a target version and then click button to execute data mingration process.
+Select a target version and then click button to execute data migration process.

 Target Version
 ::::::::::::::